-The Greek Community at the University of Michigan is comprised four councils with each fraternity or sorority beloning to one of them.
-The four are the Interfraternity Council, Multicultural Greek Council, National Pan-Hellenic Council, and Panhellenic Association.
-These four organzations pride themsleves on individuality, while recognzing common values and principles.
+The Fraternity & Sorority Community at the University of Michigan is comprised of four councils with each fraternity or sorority belonging to one of them.
+The four councils are the Interfraternity Council, the Multicultural Greek Council, the National Pan-Hellenic Council, and the Panhellenic Association.
+These four organizations pride themselves on individuality, while recognizing common values and principles.

 The Interfraternity Council (IFC) is the local governing body for National Interfraternity Conference fraternity chapters at the University of Michigan.
 IFC works to promote the highest ideals of scholarship, leadership, service and fraternalism among its member organizations.
 IFC provides educational programming on a variety of topics to fraternity chapters and their members including leadership, risk management, alcohol awareness and scholarship.

 The Multicultural Greek Council, consisting of both fraternities and sororities, was established at the University of Michigan in 2002.
 With a focus on specific ethnicities and/or cultures or multiculturalism in general, these organizations are united to serve as a unique voice and advocate for their respective communities.